 They might assign a Stephens Minister to walk alongside you in the process.
 They might refer you to group therapy or refer you to a psychologist for continued care.

 Sharing your darkness with a group familiar with your type of struggle can be beneficial.
 They will let you know that you are not alone.
 They can help you find the vocabulary to describe what happened and how you feel.

 Consider finding a group of people you do not know and will not have to see in the future if you find yourself overwhelmed.

 Sharing your darkness with a professional counselor might be your best option if your discomfort persists.
 Competency, confidentiality, and safety are the benefits of a professional.

-If you do not have health insurance providers will often offer discounts for the uninsured.
-Some cities will offer a limited number of visits with a counselor and that might be enough.
+If you do not have health insurance, providers will often offer discounts for the uninsured.
+In addition, some cities will offer a limited number of visits with a counselor, which might be enough.

 Do you feel the need to share your darkness this week?
 Knowing your reasons for sharing, the amount of detail you are willing to discuss, and who you entrust with that conversation can help you move from the darkness to the light.

 If you liked this article, please signup for the LoveIsBroken4u Newsletter.
 This newsletter is for those who feel broken by trauma, shame, and mental illness and the caregivers who serve them.